potassiummmm/JavaEE_Project/README.md

   - Send blog page

-    - Can not be accessed before sign in
+    - Cannot be accessed before sign in
     - A form, submit the title and content of a blog

   - Detail page